 Police Care UK makes sure both serving and former police colleagues who suffer harm, and their families, have someone to turn to when things get tough.
 The charity believes everyone should understand the dangers police face every day, and how the harm they suffer can affect both them and their families.
 Around one in five police officers is living with some form of post-traumatic stress disorder, according to 2018 research by Police Care UK, with over 90 percent of officers and staff having been exposed to trauma and 65 percent not feeling this had been well managed.
 By providing a specialist and confidential programme of practical, emotional, and financial support, Police Care UK help more people effectively recover and rebuild their lives.

 Police Care UK Chief Executive, Gill Scott-Moore says “We are very honoured that Jamie and his team are undertaking this huge challenge to support our charity.
 We see families that are significantly affected by the challenges of policing every single day and we are so very appreciative of anyone who supports us by raising funds to enable us to continue doing so.
 Jamie and his family must have had such a terrible time when his brother was sadly injured on duty, and we are glad we were able to support them at the time.
-We don’t ask for anything in return for what we do but we are so very grateful to Jamie, Willam and Millie and the rest of his support team.
-We wish him the very best of luck on his challenge and we’ll be there all the way!”
+We don’t ask for anything in return for what we do but we are so very grateful to Jamie, Willam and Millie and the rest of his support team”.

 You will be able to follow the journey in real time and see the intended route by clicking here >